 Written by Vanya Doval – a grade 9 student

-In this deeply personal journal, she talks about her roots and childhood, how she discovered her identity, her public campaigns and her role as a First Wife and mother.
+In this deeply personal journal, she talks about her roots and childhood, how she discovered her identity, her public campaigns, and her role as a First Wife and mother.
 This book sold more than 10 million copies, becoming the best-selling book of 2018.
-It was released in more than 24 languages and over 1 million copies were donated to First Book, an American nonprofit organization which provides books to children.
+It was released in more than 24 languages and over 1 million copies were donated to First Book, an American nonprofit organization that provides books to children.

 Written by Vanya Doval.

-Vanya is an extremely well-read and politically aware student of grade 9.
+Vanya is an extremely well-read and politically aware student in grade 9.
 She loves to write on socio-political issues.

 Better Your Child’s G.K.
 In 3 Minutes – Get This Free Newsletter